DrMoE77/Drug-Adherence-Mongitor/client/src/interactions.md

-Irbesartan HCTZ + Metformin
+Irbesartan Hydrochlorothiazide + Metformin

 Thiazide diuretics can reduce the hypoglycemic effects of metformin.
-It could minimise insulin secretion and cause hypokalaemia[18].
-Potassium depletion causes glucose intolerance and impaired insulin secretion [19].
-Thiazide diuretics cause Hypokalemia and lack of body potassium [20].
-Mr Boyd's BGLs should be monitored frequently to assess worsening diabetic control.
+It could minimise insulin secretion and cause hypokalaemia.
+Potassium depletion causes glucose intolerance and impaired insulin secretion.
+Thiazide diuretics cause Hypokalemia and lack of body potassium.
+Blood Glucose Levelss should be monitored frequently to assess worsening diabetic control.